Dear Black Canyon Parents and Community,

 My name is Angela Jangula and I would like to offer a big hello to Black Canyon City.
 As Superintendent, I look forward to being involved in this wonderful community for another wonderful year.
 My responsibilities will be part-time Superintendent and part-time teacher.
 I enjoy coaching the Volleyball Team and being the score keeper for Basketball.

-Volunteers are always encouraged and Cañon will pay the fingerprint fee for any parents or family that wishes to be in the classroom working with students and staff.
+Volunteers are always encouraged and Cañon appreciates any parents or family that wishes to be in the classroom working with students and staff.
 We would love to have a Parent/Teacher Organization.
-If you would like to join, contact Trinka Hall at firstname.lastname@example.org.
+If you would like to join, contact Trinka Hall at email@example.com.

-School starts Monday, July 31th, 2017 and it is a full day.
+School starts Thursday, August 1, 2019 and it is a full day.
 All students are welcomed into our school whether it is on a full-time or part-time basis.
-Mrs. Trinka Hall is learning administration this year to take over for Mr. Rick Barrett who has been with our district for over thirty years.
-They will handle all discipline and attendance.
-Mrs. Hall teaches from 7:50-1:00 every day, and handle discipline, testing , and technology issues until 3:00.
-She is available at email@example.com and 623-374-5588 ext 101.
+Mrs. Trinka Hall is our principal/head teacher.
+Mrs. Hall teaches every day, and handles discipline, testing , and technology issues until 3:00.
+She is available at firstname.lastname@example.org and 623-374-5588 ext 101.

-Of course, my door is always open in the District Office, but I am in the classroom from 9:45 a.m. to 11:45 a.m. every day.
-Please come to our school board meetings held in the school library usually on the first Monday of every month.
-You can reach me at 623-374-5588 ext 501 or email me at firstname.lastname@example.org.
+Of course, my door is always open in the District Office, but I am in the classroom for about 2 hours every day.
+Please come to our school board meetings held in the school library usually on the first Tuesday of every month.
+You can reach me at 623-374-5588 ext 501 or email me at email@example.com.
 Go Cougars!!!

 Angela E. Jangula